iPaul-N/Java_Exercises/README.md

 # Java_Exercises

-Practising the basics of Java programming
+Practising the basics of Java programming on w3resource.